 - Voluntary benefits are sponsored by the employer.
 Since voluntary benefits options are only offered through an employer-sponsored plan, individuals who are not employed will not have access to these options.
 Additionally, the employer chooses which benefits will be offered and at what coverage levels, giving employees less flexibility than with an individual plan.

-- Individual insurance is completely paid for by the employee.
-While many business owners will pass the full cost of voluntary benefits on to their employees, this isn't a requirement.
+- Individual insurance is completely paid for by the employee, unless an employer sponsors a Qualified Small Employer Health Reimbursement (QSEHRA) or Individual Coverage Health Reimbursement Account (ICHRA) While many business owners will pass the full cost of voluntary benefits on to their employees, this isn't a requirement.
 Some employers will cover a portion of voluntary benefits elections for their employees.
 With individual insurance coverage, however, the employee bears the entire cost.

 Looking to get started with individual and voluntary benefits insurance?
 We can help.